 Jim Irsay’s father, Robert, was a Chicago-based industrialist who built his fortune mostly on various heating and air conditioning businesses.
 Jim, the current owner of the Indianapolis Colts, inherited the team and his father’s wealth when the latter passed away in 1997.

-Robert initially bought the Los Angeles Rams in 1972 for $19 million but traded the team to Carroll Rosenbloom in exchange for the Baltimore Colts and has since controlled the Colts organization as we know it.
+Robert initially bought the Los Angeles Rams in 1972 for $19 million.
+That same year, he traded the team to Carroll Rosenbloom in exchange for the Baltimore Colts.
+The two owners swapped all assets and liabilities, including rosters.

 20) Jeffrey Lurie, Philadelphia Eagles